-In mid-2012, Mr S was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
-The representative arranged to meet with Mr S at his home in the UK.
-The representative made promises of providing a higher return on his pension than Mr S' current schemes.
-As a result, Mr S transferred his armed forces pension and a further occupational pension to an Options SIPP.
+In early 2012, Mr S was approached by a representative of an overseas incorporated unregulated pensions advisory company, Caledonian International Associates.
+The initial contact was by email and the representative arranged to meet him at his home in the UK.
+His ongoing contact took place by phone, email and in person.
+The representative made promises of providing a higher return on his pension than Mr S' current scheme.
+As a result, Mr S transferred his armed forces pension to an Options SIPP.